 Samuel Rutherford compares our experience in heaven with a bride’s delight on her wedding day.
 What delights her the most?
 Not the service, nor the guests, nor the reception, not the flowers, and not even her beautiful dress, but her dear bridegroom’s face.
-Rutherford says, "The bride takes not, by a thousand degrees, so much delight in her wedding garment as she does in her bridegroom.
-So we in the life to come shall not be so much accepted with the glory that goes about us, as with our bridegroom’s joyful face and presence."
-"They will see his face," the book of Revelation says (Rev. 22:4).
+Rutherford says, “The bride takes not, by a thousand degrees, so much delight in her wedding garment as she does in her bridegroom.
+So we, in the life to come, howbeit clothed with glory as with a robe, shall not be so much affected with the glory that goeth about us, as with the bridegroom’s joyful face and presence.”
+“They will see his face,” the book of Revelation says (Rev. 22:4).

 That is how it must ever be in heaven.
 It is a fixed place compared to your place and mine.
 Here our families may serve other gods, and go from one idol to another.
 Today our country may lie in utter darkness.
 Now different false prophets sway the masses in turn, tyrants rise and influence millions, and they fall again.
 Change and decay in all around I see.
 But heaven is not at all a place like that.
 There is nothing transitory there.
 You don’t graduate from heaven to some other place.
 There is nowhere else.
 You enter heaven after the last judgment.
 There are no more purgings of our sins, no more evaluations and examinations; no more tests to pass; no promotion; there are no more ladders to climb.
 The moral character of the believer can never decay.
 There will be growth in every grace of course, and in continual delight in God, and in the new heavens and new earth, but there will be no spiritual declension at all.
 No one in Jesus’ presence can ever want to sin.
 Our glorified natures will not tolerate that.
 We will be so constituted and reconstituted that we cannot sin.
 We will not even wish to desire to sin.
 In other words, being with Christ we shall be like him the very moment we see him.
 Christ was tempted, yet he could not sin; God cannot sin.
 So we will be in that condition for ever, growing in our knowledge and love of God and of every other creature, working for our Saviour and with him, but without a spot or a wrinkle or any such thing to mar the beauty of the place.